 At present no allowance in these rules is being made for any person who may have been vaccinated.

 Wimborne and District Angling Guidelines [applicable to Club waters only and not the fisheries where the Club is not responsible for the management but does have ticket arrangements].

 1. Anyone displaying symptoms of COVID-19, or who shares a household with any individual displaying symptoms, must not go fishing on Club waters and should continue to follow government advice on isolation.

-3. When Anglers and non-fishing attendees gather before or after fishing or during a break such as for a picnic there shall be no more than six persons even if two metres apart unless the participants are from one household or ‘bubble.’
+3. Anglers [and any non-fishing attendees] must not gather before or after fishing unless the participants are from one household or ‘bubble.’

 5. In car parking areas ensure social distancing can be practised.
 Do not park in locations that may jeopardise the behaviour of others and be patient, so adjacent cars are not in active use being loaded and unloaded at the same time.
 If there is not an obvious place to park safely leave the site.